Bukowski95/transport-management-system/README.md

 ## Overview
 This project implements a **Spring Boot–based backend** for a Transport Management System (TMS).
 The system supports load posting, bidding, booking, transporter management, capacity validation, and concurrency-safe operations.
+The system simulates a competetive market environment, where the Shippers can choose only the best Bidders, by allowing "Over Bidding" and preventing "Over Booking"

 ## Tech Stack
 - Java 17